-- We have broad discretion in the use of the net proceeds from this offering and may not use them effectively. - You will experience immediate and substantial dilution in the net tangible book value of the shares you purchase in this offering and may experience additional dilution in the future. - This is a best efforts offering, no minimum amount of securities is required to be sold, and we may not raise the amount of capital we believe is required for our business plans, including our near-term business plans. - We are engaged in multiple transactions and offerings of Company securities.
+- We have broad discretion in the use of the net proceeds from this offering and may not use them effectively. - You will experience immediate and substantial dilution in the net tangible book value of the shares you purchase in this offering and may experience additional dilution in the future. - There is no public market for the pre-funded warrants being offered by us in this offering. - The pre-funded warrants are speculative in nature. - Holders of the warrants offered hereby will have no rights as common stockholders with respect to the shares of our Common Stock underlying the warrants until such holders exercise their warrants and acquire our Common Stock, except as otherwise provided in the warrants. - This is a best efforts offering, no minimum amount of securities is required to be sold, and we may not raise the amount of capital we believe is required for our business plans, including our near-term business plans.

+We are engaged in multiple transactions and offerings of Company securities.
 Future resales and/or issuances of shares of Common Stock, including pursuant to this prospectus may cause the market price of our shares to drop significantly.